freifunk-gluon/gluon/docs/user/site.rst

 involved in the build process of Gluon.

 GLUON_SITE_PACKAGES
-    Defines a list of packages which should installed in addition to the ``gluon-core`` package.
+    Defines a list of packages which should be installed additionally to the ``gluon-core`` package.

 GLUON_RELEASE